SilkRose/Pony/stories/the-tour-of-twilights-castle/the-tour-of-twilights-castle.md

 Both mares kept going through doors, winding up at wildly different places down this single hallway.
 Finally, after much shenanigans, they met at the end of the hallway.

 Starlight spoke up.
-"See, what did I say, weird."
+"See, what did I say?
+Weird."

 Sunset chuckled and nodded.
 "I see."